gmschroe/apt-vis-2025/README.md

 To run the visualisation website locally in a web browser, you can

-1) Use R: first follow steps 1-2 above for opening the R project, and then run the last section of
+1) Use R: first follow steps 1-2 in "Updating APT data on torture prevention indicators" to open the R project and install the dependencies, and then run the last section of

 [`vfsg-apt/R/update_data_for_visualisations.R`](R/update_data_for_visualisations.R):